jabranr/jabranr.github.io-legacy/_posts/2014-08-21-consuming-multiple-api-asynchronously.markdown

 ```
 ## Outdoors Adventure (OA) API

 Now that we have Facebook SDK ready to use as well as user status from Graph API.
-We can use user status to determine if user is connected to the app as yet so we can make use of OA API for user registration or status and progress.
+We can use user status to determine if user is connected to the app as yet so we can make use of OA API or ask user to connect otherwise.

-Since [jQuery](http://jquery.org) is default part of our Facebook app templates, a simple `jQuery.getJSON` call grabs user data from OA API.
-But first, we want user to authenticate the app by giving appropriate permissions so we know who this user is.
+A simple `jQuery.getJSON` call grabs user data from OA API.
+But first, we want user to authenticate the app by giving appropriate permissions so that we know who this user is.
 Here is the breakdown of complete scenario:

 ``` javascript
 function myCallbackFunc(response) {